About early childhood intervention

 - help your child take part in and learn through everyday activities in familiar places

 - ensures that everyone is working together in the best interests of your child.

 Consideration and respect for your family’s needs and circumstances

 You and your child’s other family members are the most important and influential people in your child’s life.
 This means it’s essential for early childhood intervention services to think about what works for you when they’re working with you on a program of therapies and supports for your child.

 High-quality early childhood intervention services and professionals will want to learn about your family, your routines and interests, and the things you enjoy doing with your child.
 This helps them:

-- build suggestions for therapy into things you’re already doing well or enjoy – for example, if your child enjoys going to the local park, your child’s therapist could join you there to work with your child while they play
+- build therapy suggestions into things you’re already doing well or enjoy – for example, if your child enjoys going to the local park, your child’s therapist could work with your child there

 - meet the needs of all family members – for example, they might suggest therapy activities that include your other children’s interests